📢 NEW RELEASE ALERT

 SSIS ETL can be a viable option for your organization when you’re working within the Microsoft ecosystem, including SQL Server databases and services as integrates seamlessly with Microsoft technologies.
 Plus, its support for a rich set of transformation components and a wide variety data sources and formats may be advantageous.

-However, SSIS ETL is not the best option if your business requires real-time or near-real-time data processing as it is primarily designed for batch ETL processing and achieving real-time processing using it requires additional tools or technologies.
+However, SSIS ETL is not the best option if your business requires real-time or near-real-time data processing as it’s primarily designed for batch ETL processing and achieving real-time processing using it requires additional tools or technologies.
 Moreover, while SSIS can handle data transformation, configuring intricate transformations may require a deeper understanding of ETL concepts and SSIS components.
 Complex transformations may even involve custom scripting.

 • Built-in connectors: The tool has built-in connectors for accessing various databases, file formats, applications, and software systems.